gicodes/afro-fashion/README.md

 ## Render Structure

-- The absolute routing & responsiveness of this app's UI depends on how the components are rendered.
+- The absolute routing & responsiveness of this app's UI depends on the render structure.
 - Rewriting "create-react-app" default config, App.js is rendered inside the *index.js* file like so;

   *import App from './App' ;*